xADDBx/SteamWorkshopManager/README.md

 # SteamWorkshopManager
 ## Installation
 This is a normal UnityModManager mod for Warhammer 40,000: Rogue Trader and should be installed as such.
-1. Download the latest release SteamWorkshopManager.zip from https://github.com/xADDBx/SteamWorkshopManager/releases/tag/v1.0.4
+1. Download the latest release SteamWorkshopManager.zip from https://github.com/xADDBx/SteamWorkshopManager/releases/tag/v1.0.5
-2. Put the contents of the zip into the following directory: `%LocalAppData%Low\Owlcat Games\Warhammer 40000 Rogue Trader\UnityModManager\<Name of the Mod>`
+2. Put the contents of the zip into the following directory: `%LocalAppData%Low\Owlcat Games\Warhammer 40000 Rogue Trader\UnityModManager\SteamWorkshopManager`
 3. Now starting the game and pressing `CTRL+F10` should list it.

 See [this reddit thread](https://www.reddit.com/r/RogueTraderCRPG/comments/18cxbyo/modding_in_rogue_trader/) for more information